urbit/urbit.org-reloaded/main/posts/address-space.md

 An Urbit identity, or "ship," is a string like `~firbyr-napbes`.
 It means nothing, but it's easy to remember and say out loud.
-`~firbyr-napbes` is actually just a 32-bit number, like an IP address.
+`~firbyr-napbes` is actually just a 32-bit number, like an IP address, that we turn into a human-memorable string.
-We turn this number into a string that sounds like a name from some imaginary foreign country.

 Technically, a ship is a secure digital identity that you own and control with a cryptographic key, like a Bitcoin wallet.
 As in